 Project Innovation + Advantages:

-UCLA and NASA's Jet Propulsion Laboratory (JPL) are creating cost-effective storage systems for solar thermal energy using new materials and designs.
+The University of California, Los Angeles (UCLA) and NASA's Jet Propulsion Laboratory (JPL) are creating cost-effective storage systems for solar thermal energy using new materials and designs.
 A major drawback to the widespread use of solar thermal energy is its inability to cost-effectively supply electric power at night.
 State-of-the-art energy storage for solar thermal power plants uses molten salt to help store thermal energy.
 Molten salt systems can be expensive and complex, which is not attractive from a long-term investment standpoint.
 UCLA and JPL are developing a supercritical fluid-based thermal energy storage system, which would be much less expensive than molten-salt-based systems.
 The team's design also uses a smaller, modular, single-tank design that is more reliable and scalable for large-scale storage applications.

 If successful, the approach taken by UCLA and JPL would reduce the cost of solar thermal energy storage systems by up to 40%, creating a practical and cost-effective energy storage solution for utility-scale thermal and other applications.

 Increased energy production from solar thermal would lower U.S. reliance on carbon-based fuels.

 Renewable energy storage decreases fossil-fuel based electricity use, reducing harmful emissions from the coal-burning power plants that provide 50% of the electricity to American homes and businesses.

 Solar thermal energy storage could help make power from renewable energy sources less expensive.